ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Catalogue format

-We release several catalogs for each field, among which one (named ``optap''-catalog) is obtained assigning to each source the colors computed in its ``optimal'' aperture (see Sect. \ref{photometry}).
-The catalogs are published in \texttt{fits} format, and come with a \texttt{README} file that explains the meaning and format of the columns.
-All catalogs first list a set of columns indicating the unique identifiers of the detected objects, their position in equatorial coordinates and in pixels, and some values from the \textsc{SExtractor} detection run on the F356W+F444W stack mosaics: \texttt{ISOAREA\_IMAGE}, \texttt{CLASS\_STAR}, \texttt{FLAGS}, \texttt{FLUX\_RADIUS}, \texttt{FLUX\_AUTO}, \texttt{FLUXERR\_AUTO}.
-Then, some measures obtained with \textsc{a-phot} again on the detection stack: the major semi-axis of the elliptical isophote, the ellipticity and the position angle, and the Kron radius (in pixels).
-The total fluxes in the 16 photometric bands, computed as described in Sect. \ref{photometry}, are then given, followed by the corresponding 16 uncertainties (all in $\mu$Jy units).
-Finally, the last column lists the flags discussed in Sect. \ref{flag}.
-In the ``optap''-catalog the value of the ``optimal'' aperture is also given (in arcseconds).
+We release several catalogues for each field, among which one (named ``optap''-catalogue) is obtained assigning to each source the colours computed in its ``optimal'' aperture (see Section 3.4).
+The catalogues are published in \texttt{fits} format, and come with a \texttt{README} file that explains the meaning and format of the columns.
+All catalogues first list a set of columns indicating the unique identifiers of the detected objects, their position in equatorial coordinates and in pixels, and some values from the \textsc{SExtractor} detection run on the F356W+F444W stack mosaics: \texttt{ISOAREA\_IMAGE}, \texttt{CLASS\_STAR}, \texttt{FLAGS}, \texttt{FLUX\_RADIUS}, \texttt{FLUX\_AUTO}, \texttt{FLUXERR\_AUTO}.
+Then, some measures obtained with \textsc{a-phot} again on the detection stack are listed: the major semi-axis of the elliptical isophote, the ellipticity and the position angle, and the Kron radius (in pixels).
+The total fluxes in the 16 photometric bands, computed as described in Section 3.5, are then given, followed by the corresponding 16 uncertainties (all in $\mu$Jy units).
+Finally, the last column lists the flags discussed in Section 3.5.
+In the ``optap''-catalogue, the value of the ``optimal'' aperture is also given (in arcseconds).
+We also release the original raw catalogue containing all the measured aperture fluxes.

-We separately release a set of photometric redshifts catalogs estimated on the ``optap''-catalog with local background subtraction.
-For each source they list the ID, RA and Dec, the spectrscopic redshift when available, the four estimates of the photometric redshift (see Sect. \ref{photoz}), and the flag assigned to the source as reported also in the ``optap''-catalog, with the additional indication of a negative sign for the sources lacking information in the bands necessary to identify the Lyman break.
+We separately release a set of photometric redshift catalogues estimated from the ``optap''-catalogue with local background subtraction.
+For each source we list the ID, RA and Dec, the spectroscopic redshift when available, the four estimates of the photometric redshift (see Section 5), and the flag assigned to the source as reported also in the ``optap''-catalogue, with the additional indication of a negative sign for the sources lacking information in the bands necessary to identify the Lyman break.